The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I take it back, this is evil and a Bad Idea[tm].

-#10 Updated by eric sorenson about 3 years ago
+#10 Updated by eric sorenson over 3 years ago

 - makes upgrading awful